Grady Judd

-Grady Judd (born March 10, 1954) is the sheriff of Polk County, Florida.
-He has served in this position since 2005.
+Grady Curtis Judd Jr. (born March 10, 1954) is an American law enforcement officer serving as the sheriff of Polk County, Florida since 2005.

 Early life and education

-Grady Judd was born in Lakeland, Florida, in 1954.
-He earned both bachelor's and master's degrees from Rollins College, and graduated from the FBI National Academy.
-He was awarded two honorary doctorates.
-Webber International University presented Judd with an Honorary Doctorate of Business in 2015, and Warner University presented him with an Honorary Doctorate of Humane Studies in 2020.
+Grady Curtis Judd Jr. was born in Lakeland, Florida, to Grady Judd Sr. (1931-2020) and Martha Judd (1927-2005).
+He earned bachelor's and master's degrees from Rollins College, and graduated from the FBI National Academy.
+He has been awarded two honorary doctorates.
+Webber International University presented Judd with an honorary Doctorate of Business in 2015.
+Warner University presented him with an honorary Doctorate of Humane Studies in 2020.

+He married Marisa Ogburn in 1972, three months after graduating high school.
+They have 2 sons, Graham and Trae, and 13 grandchildren.
+A grandson, Graham Cleveland Judd Jr., died at birth in 2012.